The Brothers Grimm

 The inciting incident occurs at 15 minutes when The brothers are arrested by Cavaldi, an Italian torturer working for the French, who has discovered their con.
 They're given an ultimatum: expose another pair of 'charlatans' in the village of Marbaden or face execution..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This reveals the protagonist's commitment to The brothers actively choose to enter the enchanted forest to investigate the disappearances, despite the danger.
+This indicates the protagonist's commitment to The brothers actively choose to enter the enchanted forest to investigate the disappearances, despite the danger.
 This marks their transition from con artists avoiding real magic to confronting genuinely supernatural forces., moving from reaction to action.

 The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
 Here, Angelika is captured and taken to the Mirror Queen's tower.
 The brothers' attempt to save the children fails catastrophically.
 Jake's cowardice is fully exposed, and his relationship with Will hits rock bottom.
-The "whiff of death": children are dying, hope seems lost., shows the protagonist at their lowest point.
+The "whiff of death": children are dying, hope seems lost., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 92 minutes initiates the final act resolution at 78% of the runtime.
 Jake experiences a transformation, finally embracing belief in magic and heroism.
 The brothers synthesize their skills: Will's knowledge of fairy tales combined with Jake's newfound courage.
 They discover how to defeat the Mirror Queen and choose to make a final stand., demonstrating the transformation achieved throughout the journey.